johnsimpsen/Amazon_Driver_Manager/README.md

-Amazon Driver Area by John Simpsen
+Amazon Driver Manager by John Simpsen
 Manages drivers (name and area) in a linked list by inputting a list of coordinates from a file and outputting data based on an input from a command file

 Input Information: